Grigore3Vadana/SecureAuth-RecognitionSystem/README.md

 I use Google Speech Recognition to convert the recorded audio into text, which is then compared to the stored password.

 # License

-This project is protected by copyright and is not available under any public license.
+- This project is protected by copyright and is not available under any public license.
 All rights are reserved.
-No part of this project may be reproduced, distributed, or transmitted in any form or by any means, without prior written permission from the author.
+No part of this project may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without prior written permission from the author.

-© 2024 Vadana Ioan-Grigore.
+- © 2024 Vadana Ioan-Grigore.
 All rights reserved.

+# Contact
+For support or to report issues, please email grigorevadana3@gmail.com